Design Reviews and You!

 Design Reviews

-An important part of design reviews is understanding the long-term implications of them.
-Often, time pressures and egos prevent engineers and R&D project leaders from doing them.
+An important part of design reviews is understanding their long-term implications.
+Often, time pressures and egos prevent engineers and R&D project leaders from even doing them.
 But we need to understand that the cost of not doing design reviews, or not doing them well, can be significant.

 If you are a project leader, put your ego aside.
 Accept that you do not know everything there is to know about efficient operations.
 People who work in the shop floor trenches have information that you need.
 This includes machine operators, packers, maintenance mechanics, electricians and even quality inspectors.
 People who will do the daily work that supports your project will be doing it for the next 5, 10 or even 20 years and they deserve input.
 What they know about the process can certainly add value to your project.